International Association of Music Libraries, Archives and Documentation Centres: Répertoire international des sources musicales

 RISM was founded in 1953 and deals with the bibliography of sources in music and music literature from Greek antiquity up to 1800.

 Répertoire international de littérature musicale

 RILM, founded in 1966, covers music literature through two online databases: RILM Abstracts of Music Literature, which extends from 1967 to the present, and RILM Retrospective Abstracts of Music Literature (RILM Retro), which covers literature from before 1967.

 Répertoire international d'iconographie musicale

 RIdIM, founded in 1971, deals with visual materials relating to music.

 Répertoire international de la presse musicale

 RIPM, founded in 1980, preserves, reconstructs, and makes available music periodicals originally published from ca. 1760 to 1966.
 By 2014, RIPM has indexed 215 music periodicals, published 306 printed volumes and a database of more than 726,000 annotated citations.
 Furthermore, through the RIPM Online Archive and e-Library, RIPM has made available 166 music journals in full-text.

+Fontes Artis Musicae

+Fontes artis musicae is a quarterly, peer-reviewed journal, featuring articles relevant to the purposes of IAML, particularly in the area of international music librarianship and documentation, bibliography, audio-visual materials, and musicology.

+Fontes artis musicae was founded in 1954 to succeed the members-only Information Bulletin.
+It was not originally peer reviewed.